-For 100 years, St. George has served as the spiritual, political and cultural epicenter for several waves of Ukrainian immigrants and there families.
+For over 105 years, St. George has served as the spiritual, political and cultural epicenter for several waves of Ukrainian immigrants and there families.

 Our parish is one of the largest Ukrainian parishes of its kind, serving over 1500 registered Ukrainian families.
 Every Sunday in our beautiful and ornate church, congregants gather for 4 liturgies, and off campus, a service is held at St. Margaret in Manhattan Beach, Brooklyn to serve new immigrants from Ukraine residing in Brooklyn.

 St. George’s is proud to offer congregants two church choirs, the 10am choir that sings the high masses and the Sheptysky Chorus for the 12 Noon liturgy.
 Services include monthly night vespers, May services for the Blessed Virgin Mary and the rosary said daily from Monday to Friday in October.

 The first record of a Ukrainian liturgy of the Byzantine tradition was celebrated in the church basement of St. Brigid located on Avenue A, on April 19, 1890 by Father Alexander Dzubaj.
 In 1892, the Greek Catholic congregation purchased St. Ilee in Brooklyn.
 Even in those days similar to today, land in New York City was very expensive and Ukrainian immigrants so poor, that it was not feasible for them to purchase a church or land in the city.
 Thus, it took Ukrainian Catholics another 13 years before they founded St. George Ukrainian Catholic Church in 1905.